Council Housing for the Elderly Units

-The Council has housing units available in Kaiapoi, Oxford, Rangiora and Woodend for the elderly with limited means who do not own a property, or whose assets are insufficient to purchase a suitable small property in our district.
+The Council has units available for the elderly with limited means who do not own a property.

 The units are well maintained and include window coverings and carpet.

-Small pets such as birds or cats are welcome at the units provided these do not cause a nuisance to other residents and ideally should be limited to one.
+Small pets such as birds or cats are welcome provided these do not cause a nuisance to other residents.

 The newest units are Ranui Mews, between Williams and Hills Street in Kaiapoi.
 These units replaced the ones that were located on red-zoned land in Hilton Street and Raven Quay.
-They were officially opened on 12 June 2014.
-The rental for these units is slightly higher than the rentals of the older units in the district.
+They were opened in 2014 and the rental for these units is slightly higher than the older units in the district.

 Situated between Williams Street and Hills Street, this complex has 21 single units and 4 queen units.
 There are carports available but no garages.

 The Martyn Place units are at 23 Meadow Street.
-There are 4 single units, 8 refurbished and 9 studio units.
-There no garages or carports at this complex.
+There is 1 single unit, 1 studio unit, and 19 single units - renovated.
+There are no garages or carports at this complex.

 Durham Court is situated at 34 Durham Street.
 There are 2 single units and 2 queen units.
 There are no garages or carports at this complex.